athena-ceo/trusted-service/README.md

 ### Best practices for localizing an existing application

-- Copy-paste the configuation from a language your application already support
+- Copy-paste the configuration from a language your application already support
 - Use a LLM
 - No _ in locale